xmartlabs/PagerTabStripView/README.md

 5. `onPageAppear` callback to easily trigger actions when page is selected.
 6. Ability to update pagerTabItem according to highlighted, selected, normal state.

-..and we've planned much more functionalities, we have plans to support each one of the XLPagerTabStrip [styles](https://github.com/xmartlabs/XLPagerTabStrip#pager-types).
+..and we've planned many more functionalities, we have plans to support each one of the XLPagerTabStrip [styles](https://github.com/xmartlabs/XLPagerTabStrip#pager-types).

 ## Usage